carbon-language/carbon-lang/docs/design/generics/details.md

 ### Evolution

+There are a collection of use cases for making different changes to interfaces that are already in use.
+These should be addressed either by describing how they can be accomplished with existing generics features, or by adding features.

 Being able to decorate associated items with `upcoming`, `deprecated`, etc. to allow for transition periods when items are being added or removed.